 Jeff has also been very active and instrumental in the not-for-profit sustainability world.
 He is co-founder of the Ecovillage Network of the Americas and helped launch Living Routes – Study Abroad in Ecovillages.
 Jeff was Director of the Ecovillage Office at Sirius Community for 6 years and has taught sustainable development and design through the United Nations’ CIFAL program.
 Jeff has also taught numerous courses in appropriate technology, permaculture and new paradigm economics over the last 16 years.
 Jeff now strives in his learning and teaching to go beyond sustainability into regenerative and new paradigm knowledge, wisdom and practices.
 New paradigm economics now informs his way of viewing the creation of a sustainable and regenerative future.
 See more at his blog at The Visionary Commons.

-Jeff is now focusing his inspiration on VillageLab – a not-for-monetary profit that will utilize the ecovillage and sustainable communities movement as a centrally coordinated yet distributed laboratory for the research and development of sustainable and regenerative practices in all aspects of sustainable living.
+Jeff is now focusing his inspiration on VillageLab – a innovative incubator that will utilize the ecovillage and sustainable communities movement as a centrally coordinated yet distributed laboratory for the research and development of sustainable and regenerative practices in all aspects of sustainable living.

-Jeff now resides in Ashland, OR where his real love is living and playing and working toward intentional community with his fiancee̛ and step-daughter.
+Jeff now resides in Ashland, OR where his real love is living and playing and working toward intentional community with his friends and family.